trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 };
 ```

+### Step 4: Modify Storage File

-Edit the storage file `nft.storageList.jsligo` as it. (:warning: you can change the `administrator` address to your own address or keep `alice`)
+In this step, we will edit the storage file `nft.storageList.jsligo` as it. (:warning: you can change the `administrator` address to your own address or keep `alice`)

 ```ligolang
 #import "nft.jsligo" "Contract"